volcrt/pipher/README.md

   -i IDENTITY, --identity IDENTITY
-                        using public private key instead of password -s SALT, --salt SALT  some string as salt used for better protection against dictionary attacks
+                        using public private key instead of password -s SALT, --salt SALT  some string as salt used for better protection against dictionary attacks -n, --no-line-break   outputs no line break at the end
 ```